Teknomancer/sysprocalc/README.md

 # sysprocalc
 System Programmer's Calculator Expression Evaluator

-**Project work-in-progress.
+My old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.

+**This is my first time using Rust, don't expect 100% idiomatic Rust.
+This is mainly to learn Rust while hopefully getting something useful out of it.
+Work-in-progress.
 Not fit for general use.**

-My old C project [nopf](https://github.com/Teknomancer/nopf) re-written using Rust.

-**This is my first time using Rust, don't expect idiomatic Rust.
-This is mainly to learn Rust and also to get something useful out of it.**

 Build and run using:
 ```